ncphillips/truecoders.io/_coders/noah-holtkamp.markdown

     * Learned psychological reasons we are drawn to foods that do not support health
 references:
 - name: Cody Winton
-  body: Noah pursues knowledge and asks questions until he understands what he needs
+  quote: Noah pursues knowledge and asks questions until he understands what he needs
     to know.
 He is diligent in both accomplishing and learning from the task at hand.
     I'd recommend Noah for a QA role.
 skills: